 Adding the MAC address as a suffix to the device name¶

-Note that you will still need to create an individual YAML config file if you want to
+End users will need to create an individual YAML config file if they want to OTA update the

 devices in the future.
 Creators can facilitate this process by providing

 for end users.
 This allows them to easily update their devices as new features are made available

 This allows creators to add the project name and version to the compiled code.
 It is currently only

 exposed via the logger, mDNS and the device_info response via the native API.
 The format of the name

 # Example configuration esphome: ... project: name: "jesse.leds_party" version: "1.0.0"